nerdpai/Sieczka-Systems-Networking/Systems.md

 We will use the [pam_usb] tool to achieve our destiny.

-- Update the apt using sudo apt update.
+- Update the apt using "sudo apt update".
 - Install all packages form the instruction for "debian based" on [pam_usb].
 - Also install make, gcc.
 - Make "git clone 'link here'".